 may wish to explore enrolling in our self-paced systems.

-Work at you own pace with the knowledge-transfer components of the training, and then
+Work at your own pace with the knowledge-transfer components of the training, and then,

-enjoy the opportunity to perform the delivery segments live, via our proven
+if you desire, enjoy the opportunity to perform delivery segments live, via our proven

 interactive video system, either alone or together in small